Last Updated on

 The Cultural Center is a joint project by the City of Gallup and the Southwest Indian Foundation.
 Located in downtown Gallup’s historic train station on the second floor, here you’ll find exhibits covering weaving, sandpainting, kachinas, silversmithing and even a breakdown of the Navajo code used in World War II.
 There is also a fantastic display of local plants used in the dying process of Navajo weaving.
 This small museum is definitely worth stopping into.

-Learn the Secret of the Navajo Code Talkers
+Learn the Secret Language at Navajo Code Talkers Museum

 Where: Gallup Chamber of Commerce, 106 W. Highway 66, Gallup, NM.